-The deadline for the DADF Phase 1 has now passed.
-Bids are currently being assessed and institutions will be informed of the outcomes by the end of July.
-We aim to launch guidance for Phase 2 in early autumn.
+The deadline for the DADF Phase 1 has now passed and institutions have been informed of the outcomes, which will be announced publicly in early autumn.
+We also aim to launch guidance for Phase 2 at that time.

 What are degree apprenticeships?

 There are currently around 1000 degree apprenticeships.
 Government has made a pledge to increase the number of apprenticeships starts to 3 million by 2020.

 To support this aim we are helping higher education providers develop and deliver degree apprenticeships.

 A degree apprenticeship is a real job where the employer invests in training and the employee receives a first degree during the course of the apprenticeship.
 Apprentices work for 30 hours a week.